 Once your ebook is nicely presented and in a format suitable for publishing on Amazon, then it is time to upload it and become a self-published author!

-Self Publishing On Amazon Kindle
+6. How to Self Publish On Amazon Kindle

 Register for the Amazon KDP program.

 To become a part of the Amazon KDP program and publish kindle books, you have to create an Amazon Account then complete the registration process at kdp.amazon.com.

 Once inside the following screen will show: